Moddable-OpenSource/moddable/documentation/tools/tools.md

 > **Note**: The `-l` and `-dl` options requires Node.js on your build system.
 You must also first run `npm install` in `$MODDABLE/tools/xsbug-log`.

+> **Note**: `xsbug-log` supports an optional plug-in to allow for customizing output and control flow.
+Use the environment variable `XSBUG_LOGMACHINE` to set the path of a custom `LogMachine` class implementation (that extends `Machine`).
+See `$MODDABLE/tools/xsbug-log/xsbug-machine.js` for the base class, and `$MODDABLE/tools/xsbug-log/xsbug-logmachine.js` for the default implementation.

 > **Note**: The `-dn` option is currently unsupported on Windows.
 It will be implemented in the near future.

 <a id="buildtargets"></a>